Cremation: Baháʼí Faith

-The Baháʼí Faith forbids cremation, "He feels that, in view of what 'Abdu'l-Bahá has said against cremation, the believers should be strongly urged, as an act of faith, to make provisions against their remains being cremated.
+The Baháʼí Faith forbids cremation.
+A letter written on behalf of Shoghi Effendi to a National Spiritual Assembly states, "He feels that, in view of what 'Abdu'l-Bahá has said against cremation, the believers should be strongly urged, as an act of faith, to make provisions against their remains being cremated.
 Bahá'u'lláh has laid down as a law, in the Aqdas, the manner of Baháʼí burial, and it is so beautiful, befitting and dignified, that no believer should deprive himself of it."

 Wicca

 Both burial and cremation are practiced by Wiccans and there is no set directive on how the body should be disposed of after death.
 Wiccans believe that the body is merely a shell for the spirit so cremation is not viewed as irreverent or disrespectful.
 One tradition practiced by Wiccans is to mix the ashes from cremation with soil which is then used to plant a tree.

 Zoroastrianism

 Traditionally, Zoroastrianism disavows cremation or burial to preclude pollution of fire or earth.
 The traditional method of corpse disposal is through ritual exposure in a "Tower of Silence", but both burial and cremation are increasingly popular alternatives.
-Some contemporary adhererents of the faith have opted for cremation.
+Some contemporary adherents of the faith have opted for cremation.
 Parsi-Zoroastrian singer Freddie Mercury of the group Queen was cremated after his death.